Communication-Efficient Distributed Deep Learning: A Comprehensive Survey

-Different from the centralized architecture, all of the workers own an individual model in the gossip architecture.
-Therefore, the convergence analysis of the gossip architecture differs from the centralized architecture.
-In both convergence analysis and algorithm designing of the gossip architecture, consensus should be guaranteed.
+In contrast to the centralized architecture, the gossip architecture involves each worker possessing an individual model.
+Consequently, the convergence analysis of the gossip architecture differs from that of the centralized architecture.
+In order to ensure consensus in both the convergence analysis and algorithm design of the gossip architecture, certain considerations must be made.